mads7984/tm-website-draft/README.md

 # Tower Medic Pharmacy Website

 A responsive, multi-page website for Tower Medic Pharmacy.
 The site is built with plain HTML, CSS, and JavaScript and does not require a build system or external framework.
+This will be recreated in Divi Builder.

 ## Pages